apache/spark/CONTRIBUTING.rst

     of the same PR.
 Doc string is often sufficient.
 Make sure to follow the Sphinx compatible standards.

--   Make sure your code fulfils all the
+-   Make sure your code fulfills all the
     `static code checks <STATIC_CODE_CHECKS.rst#pre-commit-hooks>`__ we have in our code.
 The easiest way to make sure of that is to use `pre-commit hooks <STATIC_CODE_CHECKS.rst#pre-commit-hooks>`__